merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 # Bisection Bandwidth Tester
-This repo involves a unit test for measuring the bandwidth of communication of a group of processors (mainly GPUs).
+This repository involves a unit test for measuring the bandwidth of communication of a group of processors (mainly GPUs).
 It is based on MPI but tests additional capabilites such as GPU-Aware MPI, CPU-Staged MPI, NCCL, and IPC.

 Porting the capabilities are controlled by preprocessor directives.
 With no specification, it targets CPU by default.
 To port on Nvidia GPUs, one needs to ```#define SCI_CUDA```.
 To port on AMD GPUs, one needs to ```#define SCI_HIP```.
 Please refer to the table at the bottom to enable desired capabilities.